arfc/phlox/README.md

 - MegaPower: for the microreactor design from LANL
 - Starcore: for the microreactor design from Starcore
 - U-battery: for the microreactor design from Urenco
+- MMR: for the microreactor design from USNC
 - MsNB:for the microreactor design from MicroNuclear

 Use Makefile to create pdf file.